Branding & Naming Expert President of Tungsten Branding

 5 Best Practices When Choosing a Business Naming Agency

-To find the best naming service, keep this list in mind…
+To find the best company naming service, keep this list in mind…

-Choose a naming firm that matches your needs
+1. Choose a business naming firm that best matches your project needs

-Naming services range from name generation only, to full-service naming and branding companies.
-For a few hundred dollars, you have “namers” generate a punch list of candidates for you to choose from.
-Many times these are unvetted names in terms of trademark and domain availability and work best if you just need a service that brainstorms a quantity of names.
-Full-service firms will help you establish your brand criteria, brand story, and overall message, and then find available names, fitting taglines and available domains to complete the picture.
-Think of name generators as a DIY service and full time naming companies as contractors that will build out your brand to your specifications.
+Full-service naming firms will first help you establish your brand criteria, brand story, and overall brand message, and then find available company names, matching and supportive tag lines, and available .com domains to complete the picture.
+Think of name generators, freelancers and the crowd sourcing sites as a DIY service that you will need to supervise, and full time naming companies as contractors that will custom build your brand identity to your specifications.

 If you have done your research and hired a professional naming agency, then be sure to follow their process and listen to the reason and logic behind the names.
 Rarely do great brand names “jump out” from the pack.
 Instead, they tend to build over time the more thought you give them, and you begin to see how the name could provide cohesiveness and continuity to your company.
 Some of the best names get overlooked in the first round or two of names, only to come back to the surface again and again.
 Ask, does this name meet our overall goal of (insert your branding criteria)?
 Cute and overly clever names can quickly become trite and tiresome, so look for names that tick all your boxes and allow for you to build a brand story and platform that will expand to suit your needs as the company grows.